The Doctor and the Girl

 The Doctor and the Girl (also known as Bodies and Souls) is a 1949 American drama film directed by Curtis Bernhardt and starring Glenn Ford, Charles Coburn, Gloria DeHaven and Janet Leigh that was inspired by the French novel Corps et Âmes by Maxence van der Meersch.
+It marked the debut of Nancy Reagan (then known as Nancy Davis).

 Plot

 Michael Corday has recently received his medical degree, and starts an internship at Bellevue Hospital, in New York City.
 His father is also a doctor, and is pleased that Michael intends to specialize in neurosurgery.

-Michael's sister, Mariette, is engaged to George Esmond, but Michael believes George is only interested in the family's prestige.
+Michael's sister, Mariette, is engaged to another doctor, George Esmond, but Michael believes George is only interested in the family's prestige.
 Fabienne, Michael's youngest sister, lives alone in Greenwich Village.

 At the hospital, Michael works in the emergency room under Dr. Granville, who is not impressed by Michael's gruff and compassionless treatment of his patients.